rekmus/silgy/README.md

 2. It has to be **responsive**, in a way compiled programs used locally are responsive.
 I hate slow programs.
 My application consistently gets "Faster than 100% of tested sites" [badge from Pingdom](https://minishare.com/show?p=MWPcAbmY).

 3. **Independency**.
 AWS getting nasty?
-It'd take 60 minutes to move anywhere else.
-I only need to install GCC, MySQL and clone my repo.
+It'd take 60 minutes to move anywhere else, most of them spent on typing payment details.
+Then I only need to install GCC, MySQL, restore database from backup, clone my repo and type `silgystart`, Enter.

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.